Warehouse Labeling Guide

 Why we’re talking about warehouse labelling

-Warehouse labelling is the process of assigning unique codes to inventory and storage systems so that warehouse storage and processes can be more organised.
-A label may contain essential information about the inventory such as the item code, weight, volume, and so on.
-This allows warehouses to correctly identify inventory along with related logistics and storage elements.
+Warehouse labelling is the process of assigning unique codes to inventory and storage systems so that storage and warehouse processes are more organised.

 Different types of warehouse labels

-There are several types of labels that can be leveraged in a warehouse ranging from traditional barcodes to sophisticated RFID tags.
-Each has unique benefits and drawbacks that should be considered when deciding on the best warehouse labelling solution for your business.
+An ecommerce brand can leverage different types of labels in a warehouse.
+Each has unique benefits and drawbacks, so consider the following options carefully when deciding on the best warehouse labelling solution for your business.

 Traditional labels

-Barcodes need a physical scanner to read them, so they work very well with manual scanning processes.
-One of the biggest challenges with traditional labels is that they have a much shorter scanning range.
-Plus, they need to be scanned in a straight line, which might slow down the process.
+On the other hand, barcode labels do present some challenges.
+Traditional barcode labels have a shorter scanning range and must be scanned in a straight line, which might slow workers down.
 Moreover, traditional barcode labels can only store a limited amount of data, so they’re not ideal for labelling items that contain a lot of information.

 QR codes

-QR codes or quick response codes are a two-dimensional coding system that can encode almost any type of data.
-Their versatile nature makes them ideal for a number of uses.
-They can be scanned using smartphones and pull results very quickly.
 What gives them an advantage over traditional labels is the ability to store a much larger amount of information.
-Plus, they have a longer scanning range so workers can scan them without staying close to the product.
+They also have a longer scanning range, so workers can scan them without staying close to the product.

-However, QR codes can still be labour intensive to use since they need to be scanned individually.
+However, QR codes still need to be scanned individually.
 Moreover, there may be some privacy and security risks since they can easily be scanned by unauthorized parties.

 RFID tags

-RFID or radio frequency identification tags are a warehouse labelling system that make use of radio waves to identify objects.
-With this type of label, the tag is attached onto an item, which can then be scanned using an RFID scanner.
-As such, they can read data from long distances and can even read multiple tags at the same time.
+RFID tags (short for “radio frequency identification tags”) are a warehouse labelling system that use radio waves to identify objects.
+An RFID tag is attached to an item, which can then be scanned using a special RFID scanner.
+These scanners can read data from long distances and can even read multiple tags at the same time.
 This makes them incredibly efficient for larger warehousing operations.

 On top of this, the data is secured with passwords, adding to the security of this labelling system.
-The biggest drawback is the higher upfront cost combined with the time-consuming implementation.
-However, this can prove to be more cost-effective in the long run as they can be reusable.
+While these labels involve higher costs upfront and require a lot of time to implement throughout your warehouse, they can be reusable and more cost-effective in the long run.

 Best practices for efficient warehouse labelling